SunzeY/AlphaCLIP/README.md

 ## 👨‍💻 Todo
 - [ ] Training and evaluation code for Alpha-CLIP
+- [ ] Web demo and local demo of Alpha-CLIP with LLaVA
-- [x] Web demo and local demo of Alpha-CLIP
+- [x] Web demo and local demo of Alpha-CLIP with Stable Diffusion
 - [x] Usage example notebook of Alpha-CLIP
 - [x] Checkpoints of Alpha-CLIP